 River, stream or creek

-A half mile walk.
-From camp to the east are a couple of ponds, which make for great photo ops.
+A half mile walk from camp to the west are a couple of ponds which make for great photo ops.

 You may be welcomed by free-range cattle.
 There is no farm here so there is no smell.
 Don't worry!